In This City

 "In This City" is a song by American band Iglu & Hartly.
 The song is taken from their first album & Then Boom (2008).
 "In This City" peaked at number thirty-five on the Billboard Alternative Songs chart.
-Outside of the United States, the song peaked within the top ten of the charts in Belgium (Flanders), the Republic or Ireland, and the United Kingdom.
+Outside of the United States, the song peaked within the top ten of the charts in Belgium (Flanders), the Republic of Ireland, and the United Kingdom.
 It is so far their only hit, thus making them a one-hit wonder.

 Release and reception

 The music magazine NME gave the song 8/10 and commented that it has a great chorus and "a joyful pop song".
 Popjustice made it their 'song of the day', saying "The band specialise in really smart synthy pop tunes with rapping in and when the choruses are this massive it's hard not to become slightly obsessed".

 The song was added to the upfront section of the playlist of BBC Radio 1 in the United Kingdom in August 2008 and the A-List the subsequent month.